ooker777/docs-1/docs/Plugin/Settings/Upload.md

 There are three options available for managing folder reception:

-- Use a “fixed” folder: All files will be sent to this folder.
+- <u>Fixed</u>: Use a “fixed” folder: All files will be sent to this folder.
-- Use a folder created based on a `category` key.
+- <u>Property key</u>:  Use a folder created based on a `category` key.
-- Use the relative path from Obsidian.
+- <u>Obsidian Path</u>: Use the relative path from Obsidian.
 You can prepend a folder using the default folder.

 In all cases, you will need to configure the **default folder**: The file will be sent here if it doesn't match the other conditions.